mgschwan/blensor/doc/python_api/rst/info_best_practice.rst

 Avoid Copying Lists
 ^^^^^^^^^^^^^^^^^^^

-When passing a list/dictionary to a function, it is faster to have the function modify the list rather then returning a new list so python dosn't have tp duplicate the list in memory.
+When passing a list/dictionary to a function, it is faster to have the function modify the list rather then returning a new list so python doesn't have to duplicate the list in memory.

 Functions that modify a list in-place are more efficient then functions that create new lists.